TFGUnitreeG1/unitree-g1-risk-aware-navigation/README.md

 - Ultralytics YOLO
 - Pandas
 - Matplotlib

+A compatible NVIDIA GPU and CUDA environment are recommended for simulation, reinforcement-learning inference and visual perception.

 The simulation and reinforcement-learning components require a compatible Isaac Lab and Unitree RL Lab installation.